 - Heavy metals: mercury is a big one here as its found in pesticides, dental materials, and fish.

 - Tap water containing fluoride and chlorine: both these chemicals have been linked to thyroid problems.

 - Stress: too much negative stress can cause an imbalance in thyroid hormones.

 - Nutrient deficiencies: it’s been proven those with low vitamin D levels are more likely to develop Hashimoto’s.
-A lack of omega-3 fatty acids, vitamin A, b vitamins, selenium, and zinc also play a role in thyroid health.
+A lack of omega-3 fatty acids, vitamin A, b vitamins, selenium, iodine, and zinc also play a role in thyroid health.

 - Endocrine-disrupting toxins: these commonly come from pesticides and plastics.